Taming Hyperparameter Sensitivity in Data Attribution: Practical Selection Without Costly Retraining: A Case Study on the Regularization Term in Influence Function

 We study the problem of selecting $\lambda$ using the IFFIM version of influence function, $\tau_{\mathrm{IFFIM}, \lambda}$, as defined in \Cref{eq:def-iffim}.

-\paragraph{Hyperparameter selection as an optimization problem.} Recall \Cref{def:lds}, where we have denoted LDS as $c_s(\tau, z', \overline{A})$ for an attributor $\tau$, a test sample $z'$, and the sampled subset $\overline{A}$.
+\paragraph{Hyperparameter selection as an optimization problem.} Recall \Cref{def:lds}, where we have denoted LDS as $c_s(\tau, z', \overline{A})$ for an attributor $\tau$, a test sample $z'$, and samples of subsets $\overline{A}$.
 The hyperparameter selection problem can be formulated as the following optimization problem:

 However, directly analyzing this optimization problem poses several technical challenges.
 First, the LDS objective is non-differentiable because it involves the discrete Spearman correlation.
 Second, the LDS objective depends on the specific sample of subsets $\overline{A}$, which is difficult to analyze.
 Third, evaluating the LDS requires model retraining, which we aim to avoid.